CSLR advice levy skyrockets in FY26

 The figure compares to $18.5 million charged to the advice sector in the previous financial year out of a total of $24.1 million.

-ASIC is allowed to authorise a sub-sector cap of $20 million and the amount above this will require funding via a special levy to be determined by the Minister for Financial Services.
+ASIC is allowed to authorise a subsector cap of $20 million, and the amount above this will require funding via a special levy to be determined by the Minister for Financial Services.

-In light of the spiralling costs, the federal government has directed Treasury to undertake a review of CSLR to ensure it remains sustainable in the future.
+In light of the spiralling costs, the federal government has directed Treasury to undertake a review of the CSLR to ensure it remains sustainable in the future.

-Minister for financial services, Stephen Jones, said: “The CSLR ensures victims can access some compensation in circumstances of genuine last resort where misconduct has occurred in the provision of personal financial advice, credit intermediation, securities dealing and credit provision.
+Minister for Financial Services, Stephen Jones, said: “The CSLR ensures victims can access some compensation in circumstances of genuine last resort where misconduct has occurred in the provision of personal financial advice, credit intermediation, securities dealing and credit provision.

 “While industry has provided broad support for the CSLR, it’s important that there is confidence that the scheme is meeting its objective in a way that is sustainable for both companies and consumers.”